 The number of horses bred for racing has spiralled out of control over the last 50 years.
 Around 13,000 foals are 'produced' annually for the closely linked British and Irish racing industries.
-A considerable number of these thought that many of the 'failures' are shot at danger. stables or killed for meat.
+A considerable number of these will fail the racing system and never race.
+It is thought that many of the 'failures' are shot at stables or killed for meat.

-Those who do compete run a high risk of unknown number are killed whilst training injuries include: a broken leg, back, neck or pelvis, or horses may die from a heart attack or burst blood vessel.
+Those who do compete run a high risk of serious injury.
+In Britain, each year, around 200 horses die as a result of racing and an unknown number are killed whilst training for races.
+Deaths are a result of pushing horses too hard in races and in training.

-horses running - or, as they put it, for not actually increase jockeys' chances of winning.
-The whip can drive horses off a true
+Fatal injuries include: a broken leg, back, neck or pelvis, or death from a heart attack or burst blood vessel.
+Jockeys use whips to try to keep horses running - or, as they put it, for 'encouragement' or 'correction'.
+As well as being cruel, whipping horses does not actually increase jockeys' chances of winning.

 Around 7,500 horses leave British racing each year.
-The industry does little to provide
+The industry does little to provide for retired animals.
+Many suffer a downward spiral of neglect, which can end at the slaughterhouse.